slmcmr/APC_QA_Assignment/README.md

 ##### _RUNNING THE TASK_
+* Running Tasks On Local:
 * Clone the repository
 * Build it using ``maven verify``
 * _html test report_ is available only through `mvn verify` command.<br/>
 * Report is under ``/target/cucumber-html-reports``<br/><br/>

+* CI Implementation:
+* GitHub Actions is used for CI implementation
+* Building and running the tests are automated on 2 conditions:
+* 1. When new code is pushed to master
+* 2. When pull request action is approved by master

 ##### _Feature File Preview_
 ```gherkin